 The content will hardly have an impact or (in the worst-case scenario) will impact your business negatively if it was created without purpose, brand-awareness and proper distribution channels.

-It doesn’t matter what kind of business you are running: thesis writing service , dog-walking app, cooking classes, recruitment agencies or retail business – content marketing works if it is relevant, regular, omnichannel and brings value.
+It doesn’t matter what kind of business you are running: pay for homework , dog-walking app, cooking classes, recruitment agencies or retail business – content marketing works if it is relevant, regular, omnichannel and brings value.